1841 – First Presbyterian Church, Holywood, Co. Down

 New railway hotel premises from Mr. Patrick Burns, Shore Rd., Hollywood, Co.
 Down.
 “The material used in the construction is perforated brick and Scrabo stone,

-Red & white brick townhall with with cement dressings.
+Red & white brick townhall with cement dressings.
 Built in two stages, with the tower completed a couple of years later.

 After tenders to construct the building were examined, it was decided that the budget did not exist to construct this design and it was dropped.